 Mitigation of impacts will focus on minimizing farmland impacts and designing alignments to minimize disruptions of agricultural operations.
+Emphasis will be placed on avoiding impacts to major agricultural structures, where reasonable.
+Such structures are difficult to replace and would result in high relocation costs.
 These detailed engineering assessments will be made during Tier 2 studies.